 sendmsg (2) exposes nearly all sender-side functionality of a socket.
-For a SOCK\STREAM socket, it can send bytes that become part of the stream of data being carried over the connection.
-For a SOCK\DGRAM socket, it can send bytes that become datagrams sent from the socket.
+For a SOCK_STREAM socket, it can send bytes that become part of the stream of data being carried over the connection.
+For a SOCK_DGRAM socket, it can send bytes that become datagrams sent from the socket.
 It can send data from multiple memory locations (gather I/O).
-Over AF\UNIX sockets, it can copy file descriptors into whichever process is receiving on the other side.
-The wrapper included in Twisted, send1msg, exposes many (but not all) of these features.
+Over AF_UNIX sockets, it can copy file descriptors into whichever process is receiving on the other side.
+The wrapper included in Twisted, sendmsg, exposes many (but not all) of these features.
 This document covers the usage of the features it does expose.
-The alternate spelling for the wrapper is used to indicate the primary limitation, which is it that the interface supports sending only one iovec at a time.
+The primary limitation of this wrapper is that the interface supports sending only one iovec at a time.